 A dog with a low temperament would be very painful for the dog parents and the dog itself, that is why the vets and experts ask the dog parents to concentrate on this trait.
 Dogs with bad temperaments are among those that are mostly abandoned or given up to shelters.

 When it comes to Golden Mountain Doodles, they get their intelligence and warmth from the Bernese dog.
 While they get their playful antics and love for outdoor pursuits from their Golden Retriever genes.
-The blend of Poodle adds intelligence, agility, temperament, and low-shedding coat to it, making it the ideal breed for dog lovers.
+The blend of Poodle adds extra intelligence, agility, temperament, and low-shedding coat to it, making it the ideal breed for dog owners.

 Overall, they are fun-loving dogs known to be obedient, charismatic, and cheerful.
 Believe us, there isn’t a dull day with these pups around.
 Surprisingly, they also make very good therapy dogs because of their sensitive and emphatic nature.